transprogrammer/rodhaj/README.md

 changing documentation to adding new features.
 If you are interested to start the process, please consult the [contributing guidelines](.github/CONTRIBUTING.md) before you get started.

+## Privacy Policy and Terms of Service

+Discord requires us to make one of these.

+There isn't anything to note, as no personal data is stored.
+If you doubt this is the case, then read the source code.